uwenayoallain/alu-web-infa-summative/README.md

 # Weather Dashboard 🌤️

-A comprehensive weather application providing real-time weather data, forecasts, and city comparisons with enterprise-grade load balancing for high availability.
+A weather application providing real-time weather data, forecasts, and city comparisons with load balancing for high availability.
 Built with Node.js, Express, and vanilla JavaScript.

 ## 🎯 Purpose & Value